 We went up to the counter and were asked how much we weighed.
 This is a little bit alarming and not something you usually experience at an airline counter.
 We learned that we would be flying on a tiny plane with only 9 seats +2 for the pilots.

 The whole experience was an unexpected surprise, but that’s what you get when you don’t do your research!
-Just another reason to book your vacation through a travel agent. 😉
+This was a while before I became a Travel Agent. 🙂

 Things to know about Mokulele Airlines